haskell-github-trust/replace-megaparsec/README.md

 ### Parsing with `sepCap` family of parser combinators

+The following examples show how to match a pattern to a string of text and deconstruct the string of text by separating it into sections which match the pattern, and sections which don't match.

+#### Pattern-match only the parsed result

 Separate the input string into sections which can be parsed as a hexadecimal number with a prefix `"0x"`, and sections which can't.